dartmouth-cs98/hack-a-thing-1-tyu/README.md

 ##### Tiffany Yu

 ## Description
 I've never done web development before.
 Therefore, I wanted to create my own website portfolio to include a little about me, my resume, and how to get in contact with me.
+I used VSCode extension of creating a local server to set up website.

 ## Resources Used
 LearnCode.academy's youtube tutorials on Web Development for Beginners